Interface dynamics in a degenerate Cahn-Hilliard model for viscoelastic phase separation: Introduction

 \end{enumerate} Throughout this article, by a \textit{closed} hypersurface we mean a $(\dimx-1)$-dimensional differentiable submanifold of $\mathbb{R}^\dimx$ that is topologically compact and without boundary.

 The starting point of our asymptotic analysis is the assumption that the late-stage evolution captured along the slow time scale inherits property~\eqref{eq:quasistat} \textit{at leading order} in the sense that, to leading order, the chemical potential vanishes across the interface.
 While this hypothesis leads to a consistent asymptotic analysis, we leave it open whether or not it may be deduced from our set-up.
-Let us point out that, in the pure Cahn--Hilliard case, a similar assumption was made in~\cite[Section~3]{CEN_1996}, even though in this case the desired property of the chemical potential can indeed be deduced from a solvability condition.
+Let us point out that, in the pure Cahn--Hilliard case, a similar assumption was made in~\cite[Section~3]{CEN_1996}.
 We emphasise that the quantitative property~\eqref{eq:quasistat} up to first order cannot be expected for the present VPS models unless $A\equiv0$.
 Finally, let us note that it is not necessary to impose an analogous stationarity assumption on the leading order contribution of the bulk stress variable, whose $O(\ve)$ behaviour is a consequence of our asymptotics procedure.

 Depending on the choice of the coupling function $n=n(u)$, our asymptotic analysis leads to two different non-local lower-order variants of the surface diffusion flow: